-Document prepared by the Office of the Union (containing proposals prepared by experts from the Netherlands)
+Document prepared by the Office of the Union

 - 1. The purpose of this document is a report on developments concerning the revision of document TGP/12 "Guidance on Certain Physiological Characteristics" to include guidance on explanations for disease resistance characteristics and the nomenclature of pathogens in Test Guidelines. - 2.
 The structure of the document is as follows: